 - 2. This funding contributes to the provision of teaching and learning services for enrolled learners at tertiary education organisations (TEOs). - 3.
-The objectives of foundation-level tertiary education (Levels 1 and 2 on the NZQCF) are to: - a. provide people who do not already have essential foundation skills with access to a low-cost way to gain those skills; - b. provide progression to higher level study and skilled employment; - c. build the literacy and numeracy skills of eligible learners; - d. enable learners to learn English or te reo Māori; and - e. encourage TEOs that are best able to meet the needs of foundation education learners. - 4.
-SSG funding is to fund additional tutor support for inclusive education in TEOs. - 5.
+The objectives of foundation-level tertiary education (Levels 1 and 2 on the NZQCF) are to: - a. provide people who do not already have essential foundation skills with access to a low-cost way to gain those skills; - b. provide progression to higher level study and skilled employment; - c. build the literacy and numeracy skills of eligible learners; and - d. enable learners to learn English or te reo Māori. - 4.
+SSG funding is to fund additional educator support for inclusive education in TEOs. - 5.
 In this funding mechanism, all references to funding exclude SSG funding, unless specified otherwise.